NetBrainAPI/NetBrain-REST-API-V8.0/3rd Party Software Integrate Documentation/Netbrain Integeration with ServiceNBow/Netbrain Integrate with ServiceNow.md

 2) Script is executed when the trigger is executed – this is implemented in ServiceNow using "Business Rules".
 Within a business rule, "Advanced" option is checked to enable script<br>
 3) The script performs the following logical steps:<br>
 a.
 Performs authentication with NetBrain server<br>
 b.
-Gather device display name from incident's "cmdb_ci" table<br>
+Gather source device detail information(hostname, gateway) and destination device hostname from ServiceNow custom field.<br>
 c.
 Trigger NetBrain Stub to generate the map<br>
 d.
 Receives the map URL as a response to the API call
 4) NetBrain credentials are placed in the script